samysweb/counterSharp-experiments/README.md

 ## Requirements & Installation
 All tools are packaged into a Dockerfile which makes any installation unnecessary.
 There is, however, the need for a running Docker installation including the `docker-compose` command.
-The Dockerfile depends on the accessability of the following GitHub Repositories:
+The Dockerfile build depends on the accessability of the following GitHub Repositories:
 - [CryptoMiniSat](https://github.com/msoos/cryptominisat)
 - [ApproxMC](https://github.com/meelgroup/approxmc)
 - [Ganak](https://github.com/meelgroup/ganak)